TritonDataCenter/manatee/docs/user-guide.md

     }
 }
 ```

+The `error` field indicates that the shard is in safe mode.

 When in safe mode, manatee will be only available for reads but you will not be
 able to write to it until it is manually cleared by an operator.